artnoage/Optimal-Transport-GAN/README.md

 fixed variance sigma.

-If one picks the standard way for sampling the latent space, will notice that the training takes much longer and the level of detail in the generated images seems to be bounded.
-If one picks the second method for training, then more detail in the results is achieved, but we expect that some node dropping takes place.
+If one picks the standard way for sampling the latent space, will notice that training with the first method (Train.py) takes much longer and the level of detail in the generated images seems to be bounded.
+With the second method for training (Simpletrain.py), more detail in the results is achieved, but we expect that some node dropping takes place.
 We believe that trying to find a model to fit ALL the real data points is very hard.
 Therefore the training has to pick between accurasy and avoiding